 Staff and volunteers move into the new Education and Visitor Center, which still acts as the central hub of all that Riveredge does.
 The building’s design embraces the natural landscape.
 This same year, the long-running Habitat Healers volunteer group is formed.

-The first annual Riveredge Bike Ride is held (then known as the River Valley Ride), the beginning of a tradition that will span many decades!
+The first annual Riveredge Bike Ride is held (then known as the River Valley Ride), the beginning of a tradition that spanned 31 years!
 Over 500 riders roll over the local roads and experience the natural beauty of Riveredge on two wheels during the inaugural ride.

 The MAPS (Monitoring Avian Productivity and Survivorship) Bird Banding Site is launched at Riveredge.
 This national bird banding research program, still active today, studies the nesting success of songbirds with banding observations open to the public.

 The Milwaukee River Lake Sturgeon Streamside Rearing Facility is installed and the first volunteers are trained to operate the facility.
 In fall, the first 27 imprinted lake sturgeon are released by Riveredge and the Wisconsin DNR into the Milwaukee River.
 This is the beginning of a project that will ultimately release tens of thousands of fish and continues today to help restore the species to the Lake Michigan Water Basin.